 Vienna | October 14–19, 2019

 Our international travel program is headed to Vienna to fully immerse ourselves in this popular destination for music, the arts, palaces, and picturesque gardens!
 Over five days of exclusive programming, Director and CEO Thomas P. Campbell will lead the group through this iconic European city for the arts from many ages.
-The itinerary will include an entire morning at the Kunsthistoriches Museum to see the permanent collection and the exhibition Caravaggio & Bernini – A Revolution in the Arts, which will premiere during the trip; as well as a reception at the residence of Trevor Traina, the US Ambassador to Austria.
+The itinerary will include special opportunities like an entire morning at the Kunsthistoriches Museum to see the permanent collection and the exhibition Caravaggio & Bernini, which will premiere during the trip.

 Among the highlights, our group will explore Vienna's most memorable offerings: the Liechtenstein Garden Palace, the Spanish Riding School, Belvedere Palace, and a night at the Staatsoper; paired with backstage artistic experiences that share connections to our own collection, like the Augarten Vienna Porcelain Factory and the Albertina to see an exhibition of work by Albrecht Dürer.
 Plus enjoy Austria through once-in-a-lifetime visits to artists’ studios, private collections, and much more.